Insights & Resources

 Why One Leadership Style Fails 75% of Your Team

 One size fits one.
-The leadership style that works for Gold Mine doesn't work for Orange Sky.
-The approach that connects with Blue Ocean loses Green Planet.
+The leadership style that works for Natural Gold Mines don't work for Natural Orange Skies.
+The approach that connects with Natural Blue Oceans loses Natural Green Planets.
 Here's how to lead everyone naturally.

 4 min read